jemmy512/book-notes/linux/linux-cloud.md

     3. fork: When a process forks a child process, the new process is born into the cgroup that the forking process belongs to at the time of the operation
     4. destroy: A cgroup which doesn't have any children or live processes can be destroyed by removing the directory.
     5. No Internal Process Constraint
-    6. Cgroup Type: By default, all cgroups are "domain" cgroups, meaning they can contain tasks (processes) and/or child cgroups.
+    6. Cgroup Type: By default, all cgroups are "**domain**" cgroups, meaning they can contain tasks (processes) and/or child cgroups.

 * Threaded cgroup:

     1. Inside a threaded subtree, threads of a process can be put in different cgroups and are not subject to the `no internal process constraint` - threaded controllers can be enabled on non-leaf cgroups whether they have threads in them or not.
-    2. As the threaded domain cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or not and `can't have populated child cgroups which aren't threaded`.
+    2. As the **threaded domain** cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or not and `can't have populated child cgroups which aren't threaded`.
 Because the root cgroup is not subject to no internal process constraint, it can serve both as a threaded domain and a parent to domain cgroups.
     3. As the cgroup will join the parent's resource domain.
 The parent  must either be a valid (threaded) domain or a threaded cgroup.
     4. A domain cgroup is turned into a threaded domain when one of its child cgroup becomes threaded or threaded controllers are enabled
     5. The threaded domain cgroup serves as the resource domain for the whole subtree, and, while the threads can be scattered across the subtree